 Norwegian Cruise Line

-With 14 ships in its fleet, privately owned MSC Cruises sails both new and older vessels but each has some special to offer.
+With 17 ships in its fleet, MSC Cruises sails both new and older vessels but each has something special to offer.
 The Italian line draws mainly Europeans but more and more North Americans have been drawn to the company’s affordable and alluring itineraries.
 You’ll find an Aussie or two on many sailings.
-Of particular appeal to couples is MSC’s “ship within a ship” concept in the form of The Yacht Club on MSC Preziosa, MSC Divina, MSC Splendida, and MSC Fantasia.
+Of particular appeal to couples is MSC’s ‘ship within a ship’ concept in the form of The Yacht Club on MSC Bellissima, MSC Seaview, MSC Seaside, MSC Meraviglia, MSC Preziosa, MSC Divina, MSC Splendida, and MSC Fantasia.
 Guests booking a suite in The Yacht Club have access to private facilities like the panoramic Top Sail Lounge, a restaurant, and the One Pool Deck with a private swimming pool, whirlpool tubs, sun deck, and bar.
-For families, here’s a compelling fact about MSC Cruises: as of Summer 2016, kids under 12 sail free when travelling with two full fare paying adults in the same cabin.
+For families, here’s a compelling fact about MSC Cruises: kids under 12 sail free when travelling with two full fare paying adults in the same cabin.
 The line also offers an array of shipboard activities for a range of ages.
 All kids love the Aqua Park, waterslide, and swimming pools and there are also high-tech pastimes like Virtual World, an F1 racecar simulator, and a 4-D Cinema.
 Kids club facilities are topnotch, allowing for the entire family to enjoy age-appropriate activities all day and night while onboard any MSC vessel.

-Costa Cruises has long been a staple in the European market and draws mainly a European clientele with some North Americans thrown into the mix, but Australians won’t feel out of place on any of the line’s 18 ships.
-The demographic skews slightly younger on Costa ships with a large number of families and younger couples traveling alongside retirees.
+Costa Cruises has long been a staple in the European market and draws mainly a European clientele with some North Americans thrown into the mix, but Australians won’t feel out of place on any of the line’s 16 ships.
+The demographic skews slightly younger on Costa ships with a large number of families and younger couples travelling alongside retirees.
 With the line’s Italian influence, you won’t be surprised to hear that Michelin-star chef Fabio Cucchelli has designed menus for Costa’s dining venues.
 The line also partners with Italian brands like Illy Caffe, Barilla, and Nutella.
 The line’s flagship is the 4,947-passenger Costa Diadema, which launched in 2014 and is similar in size and design to Carnival’s Dream Class.
-Two “next generation” cruise ships are on order and will make their maiden sailings in 2019 and 2020.
+Two ‘next generation’ cruise ships are on order and will make their maiden sailings in 2019 and 2020.
 Until then, Costa is putting an emphasis on refurbishing its older ships so they all provide the same high standards of service.
 Couples especially appreciate the Samsara Spa while families like the Squok Club that provides children’s activities throughout each cruise.
-Costa sails around the world from Africa to the Caribbean to South America to the Mediterranean and even offers complete world cruises.
+Costa sails around the world from the Indian Ocean to the Caribbean, the Middle East and Europe and even offers complete world cruises.

 Carnival Cruise Lines